Nanguage/oneFace/docs/basic_usage.md

  name      <class 'str'>  None      Tom       <class 'str'>
  age       <class 'int'>  [0, 120]  20        <class 'int'>

-'Tom is 20 years old.'
+Tom is 20 years old.
 ```

 If we pass parameters with incorrect type or range, it will raise an exception: